 This will put your content in the eyes of tens of thousands of their followers.
-You can leverage an influencers huge Twitter following and turn them into fans of your own blog.
+You can leverage an influencer's huge Twitter following and turn them into fans of your blog.

 Here's how to get this done.

-Twitter posts which contain an image have higher engagement rates.
+Twitter posts that contain an image have higher engagement rates (source).
 This doesn't mean you have to manually add an image to each tweet you share though.

-An image will be shown in your tweet automatically if you have Twitter Cards activated.
+An image will be shown in your tweet automatically if you have Twitter Cards activated on your blog.